wildbober228/rsschool-cv/cv.md

 * Telegram: [@wildbober](https://t.me/wildbober)
 * Rs-school Discord server nickname: [Eduard (@wildbober228)](wildfarmer#4505)

-# **Summary aboute Me:**
+# **Summary about myself:**
 I am a beginner _web developer_,
 I have a _year_ of _commercial experience_ on the basis of the website support team of the **BSUIR** University.
 My goal is to become an even better developer than I am now, and I am sure that I can do it because my strength is fast learning and dedication.
 # **Skills and Proficiency:**
  1. HTML5, CSS3
  2. React JS, Redux
  3. JavaScript
  4. GIT, GitHub
- 5. Editors + Vs Code
+ 5. Editors: Vs Code & Intellij Idea
-            + Intellij Idea
 # **Code Example:**
 *The Challenge:*
 Your code must return true or false (not 'true' and 'false') depending upon whether the given number is a **Narcissistic number** in base 10.